 Lake County offers a competitive salary and benefit package with performance-based incentive plans.
 We also offer flexible working hours, and a comprehensive wellness and training program.
 Visit the Health Department page to get additional information on why you should work for us.

+To learn more about the department you will be working for, please visit the Substance Abuse Program information page.
 If you would like to learn more about our community impact and to see some of our employees in action, please review this short video.

 Any offer of employment is conditioned on the successful completion of a background screening, drug and alcohol testing and may include a pre-employment medical exam.